companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type.LLDS02.md

     </values>
     <values>
         <field>GuidanceWarningText__c</field>
-        <value xsi:type="xsd:string">The directors understand that if they proceed the request to close may be stopped, but that the request to close and the request to cancel will remain on the company record.</value>
+        <value xsi:type="xsd:string">The members understand that if they proceed the request to close may be stopped, but that the request to close and the request to cancel will remain on the company record.</value>
     </values>
     <values>
         <field>Guidance_Text_1__c</field>
         <value xsi:type="xsd:string">&lt;h1 class=&quot;heading-xlarge&quot;&gt;
- How to withdraw your application to close a company &lt;/h1&gt;</value>
+ How to withdraw your application to close an LLP &lt;/h1&gt;</value>
     </values>
     <values>